This article refers to Barracuda Message Archiver firmware 5.1.1 or higher.

 Option 4.
 Back Up Data to Barracuda Backup

 You can back up archives using your Barracuda Backup via SMB access to the Barracuda Message Archiver's data partition.

-To back up the Barracuda Message Archiver using Barracuda Backup,
+Use the following steps to back up the Barracuda Message Archiver using Barracuda Backup:

 - Click Add a Computer.
 In the Add a Computer page, enter a Computer description and enter the IP address or fully qualified domain name (FQDN) in the Computer Name field.